Launched in May 2011 the Bristol Music Trust is a new and exciting independent charity with two distinct aims.

 For any enquiries around opportunities for working with us, please email email@example.com

-To apply for this role please complete and return the Bristol Music Trust application form by email to email@example.com by 5.00pm on Wednesday 17th December 2014.
+To apply for this role please complete and return the Bristol Music Trust application form to firstname.lastname@example.org by 5pm on Wednesday 18th March 2015.